Home Previous Story Next Story

 April 2009

 Before we arrived, we’d read that Portugal was statistically one of the most dangerous countries in Europe in which to drive.
 However, I have tended to take alarming warnings with a grain of salt since our first trip to Europe in 1968.
-A Time magazine article had said that "the only thing that an Italian likes better than passing someone on a curve is passing someone who's passing someone on a curve."
-It didn't take me long to realize that, although drivers were passing on two-lane roads in the face of oncoming traffic, the cars were small enough, the roads wide enough, and the drivers considerate enough to move over a little, that it wasn't really unsafe.
-And I fit right in.
-Although I must admit that I never saw anyone passing someone who was passing someone on a curve.
+A Time Magazine article had said that "the only thing that an Italian likes better than passing someone on a curve is passing someone who's passing someone on a curve."

 However, we had not even made it out of Lisbon when events seemed to bear out the warnings.
 Approaching a green light, we were forced to slow for a stream of red-light runners darting across in front of us.
-Fortunately, such behavior was rare, but the autoestrada drivers presented their own perils.
+Fortunately, such behavior was rare, but the autoestrada drivers presented their own concerns.

 Autoestradas are similar to the German Autobahns, although with a toll, according to Rick Steves, of about $5 per hour.
 Solidly built, with a uniformly smooth, well-maintained surface, the Portuguese road network provides quick access to most major points of interest.
-We soon found another similarity to the Autobahn – many drivers seemed to treat the 120 kmph (about 75 mph) speed limit as merely a suggestion.
+We soon found another similarity to the Autobahn – many drivers seemed to treat the 120 kph (about 75 mph) speed limit as merely a suggestion.
 The first time someone whizzed by at about 120 mph I just gawked, but it soon became commonplace, and some disappeared so quickly that they must have been doing 150!
 In our week of autoestrada driving – 685 miles – we saw only one police car, but people we asked said that they do levy large fines, revoke driver’s licenses, and even jail egregious offenders.

 Occasionally, we’d see a series of chevrons painted on the road,